Robert Allen (British Army officer)

-Playing career
+Football career

 In 1914, Allen signed for West Ham United from amateur club Corinthian, after impressing against West Ham at Upton Park on 27 April 1914 in a charity match for West Ham Hospital.
 The Westminster Gazette described Allen's performance as "heavy and fast", exerting "wonderful control over the light, dry ball, dribbling in a style reminiscent of the old-time Corinthians" whilst "giving perfect passes".
 Despite being signed in time for the 1914–15 season, Allen didn't play for the club due to his military commitments in the First World War.

 Following the culmination of the war, Allen returned to West Ham.
 On 1 November 1919, Allen made his debut for the club in a 2–1 home loss against Birmingham.
 Despite scoring West Ham's only goal after six minutes, Allen would not play for the club again, returning to play for Old Carthusians, with whom he began his career with.